nestjs/docs.nestjs.com/content/fundamentals/container-integration.md

 #### Dockerfile template

-Here a `Dockerfile` template that you can use:
+Here is a `Dockerfile` template that can be used as a template:

 ```dockerfile
 # References: